 - UHS office visit fees vary depending on the medical issues addressed.
 There are additional charges for some procedures and all ancillary services, such as laboratory tests and pharmacy.
 Your insurance company may cover these charges.
 Please check with your insurance company to determine your coverage!
 If you have trouble paying your bill our Finance Office may be able to assist you.

 - Community mental health providers accept a range of fees and insurance plans.

 - If you do not have insurance, our case managers can help you explore your options.

 Your privacy is important to us.
-Information shared with your LIONS treatment team is held in the strictest confidence consistent with professional and ethical standards, and state and federal law.
-We will not release information without signed consent except in rare instances where sharing is required by law, such as to save a human life, to report child abuse or to comply with a court order.
+Information shared with your Gender Diverse Care treatment team is held in the strictest confidence consistent with professional and ethical standards, and state and federal law.
+We will not release information without signed consent except in rare instances where sharing is required by law, such as to save a human life, to report child abuse, or to comply with a court order.

 To start, call 863-0774 or go online to myUHS to schedule an appointment with the case manager.

 - Dedication and knowledge by the professionals serving you

 - Communication and collaboration with you and among your team members